ChilliCream/graphql-workshop/docs/6-adding-complex-filter-capabilities.md

    ![Query speaker names](images/28-bcp-GetTrackWithSessions.png)

-   > There is one caveat in our implementation.
-Since, we are using a group DataLoader we are essentially fetching the whole list from the database into memory and only then apply paging to the list.
-If we really wanted to have native paging like in the top-level fields we would need to rewrite the resolver to expose `IQueryable<Session>`.
-Since this is just a demo we will move on with the knowledge how to do it right in a real-world application.
+   > There is one caveat in our implementation with the `TrackType`.
+Since, we are using a DataLoader within our resolver and first fetch the list of IDs we essentially will always fetch everything and and chop in memory.
+In an actual project this can be split into two actions by moving the `DataLoader` part into a middleware and first page on the id queryable.
+Also one could implement a special `IPagingHandler` that uses the DataLoader and applies paging logic.

 ## Add filter capabilities to the top-level field `sessions`